top of page

 • Wash and peel the vegetables

-• Peel the carrot(s) and slice into matchstick sized pieces
+• Slice the carrot(s) into rounds and then into matchstick sized pieces

 • Dice the onion